-- Classes resumed March 30, 2020.
-Classes have not been cancelled and the semester will continue.
+- Classes continuing through Summer Sessions.
+Classes have not been cancelled and the fall semester will begin on August 25.
 The university is offering alternative methods (such as online courses using Brightspace D2L, Zoom, and others) to deliver as much coursework as possible.

 - Check your university email.
 All announcements will be sent you your Metro State email address.
 Your instructors will contact you about coursework.